yxliang01/UnimelbSharedFiles/Object Oriented Software Development/Sample Exam-Ans.md

         this(centreX_, centreY_);
         if(radius_ <= 0)
         {
-            throw new <Double>InvalidValueException(radius_); // Assume my answer to subquestion 3 has been imported }
+            throw new InvalidValueException(radius_); // Assume my answer to subquestion 3 has been imported }

         radius = radius_;